iiRealisticDev/realistic-database/README.md

 - As of now, I did not add built-in encryption for data.
 I may add this in the future as an optional feature.
 Our current reason for doing this is because not everyone wants/needs encrypted data and encrypting it yourself is farily simple, and I'm yet to have time to add it.

 ## Installation
+If you are now finding this repository as I made it public, you **must** install via the `.tgz` file.
 ```shell
 npm i realistic-database
 ```